 Internships Abroad: If the internship will be completed outside of the United States of America or territories, contact Thandi Dinani, Associate Dean of Global Education, at email@example.com to discuss the country and logistics.
 Students must obtain approval of risk management and sign a waiver of liability.

 Employer Information: Make a copy and begin filling out the IAI Proposal and Agreement with internship details and employer information.
-Contact Maddy Gumprecht, Employer Relations and Internships Coordinator in Career Services, at firstname.lastname@example.org to discuss the employer and receive support in completing the IAI Proposal and Agreement.
+Contact Maddy Gumprecht, Employer Relations and Internships Coordinator in the Career Center, at firstname.lastname@example.org to discuss the employer and receive support in completing the IAI Proposal and Agreement.
 If the employer is deemed unsafe or illegitimate, academic credit may not be provided for the internship.

 Academic Details: Identify a professor who will support, guide, and grade the academic proposal associated with the internship.
 Work with the professor to complete the academic portion of the IAI Proposal and Agreement.